Achievable logoAchievable logo

 • Non-competitive bids

-Non-competitive bids are usually placed by small retail investors purchasing Treasury securities for their portfolios.
+Non-competitive bids are usually submitted by retail investors.
 The maximum allowable bid is $10 million.
-Non-competitive bidders are always granted the amount they bid on and are awarded a yield the competitive bidders determine.
+Non-competitive bidders are guaranteed to receive the amount they bid for, and they receive the yield determined by the competitive auction.

 Definitions